Koredotcom/docs/docs/xo/app-settings/configurations/integrations/actions/asana/configuring-the-asana-action.md

     **Note**: The Asana action is moved from Available to Configured region.

 6. You can also click the **Skip for Now** button to install the Dialog Task templates later.
-To learn how to use action templates, read the <a href="../using-the-asana-action-templates" target="_blank">Using the Asana Action Templates</a> article.
+To learn how to use action templates, read the [Using the Asana Action Templates](../using-the-asana-action-templates){:target="_blank"} article.
 <img src="../images/asana-action-img5.png" alt="Skip for now" title="Skip for now" style="border: 1px solid gray;zoom:50%;"/>